-Bath & Body Works Inc. (BBWI) Upgraded Issued by Wall Street Gurus
+Bath & Body Works Inc. (BBWI) upgraded Issued by Wall Street Gurus

 BBWI’s Market Performance

-BBWI stocks went up by 2.30% for the week, with a monthly jump of 42.49% and a quarterly performance of -23.15%, while its annual performance rate touched -35.53%.
-The volatility ratio for the week stands at 4.10% while the volatility levels for the past 30 days are set at 4.78% for Bath & Body Works Inc. The simple moving average for the period of the last 20 days is 10.64% for BBWI stocks with a simple moving average of -24.46% for the last 200 days.
+BBWI stocks went down by -3.33% for the week, with a monthly jump of 16.13% and a quarterly performance of -3.42%, while its annual performance rate touched -40.99%.
+The volatility ratio for the week stands at 4.79% while the volatility levels for the past 30 days are set at 4.44% for Bath & Body Works Inc. The simple moving average for the period of the last 20 days is 3.59% for BBWI stocks with a simple moving average of -24.65% for the last 200 days.

 Analysts’ Opinion of BBWI

-Many brokerage firms have already submitted their reports for BBWI stocks, with Raymond James repeating the rating for BBWI by listing it as a “Strong Buy.”
-The predicted price for BBWI in the upcoming period, according to Raymond James is $45 based on the research report published on July 13th of the current year 2022.
+Many brokerage firms have already submitted their reports for BBWI stocks, with Telsey Advisory Group repeating the rating for BBWI by listing it as a “Outperform.”
+The predicted price for BBWI in the upcoming period, according to Telsey Advisory Group is $52 based on the research report published on August 18th of the current year 2022.

-Piper Sandler gave a rating of “Overweight” to BBWI, setting the target price at $58 in the report published on June 30th of the current year.
+Raymond James, on the other hand, stated in their research note that they expect to see BBWI reach a price target of $45.
+The rating they have provided for BBWI stocks is “Strong Buy” according to the report published on July 13th, 2022.

-Volatility was left at 4.78%, however, over the last 30 days, the volatility rate increased by 4.10%, as shares surge +37.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.03% lower at present.
+Volatility was left at 4.44%, however, over the last 30 days, the volatility rate increased by 4.79%, as shares surge +15.51% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.73% upper at present.

-During the last 5 trading sessions, BBWI rose by +2.30%, which changed the moving average for the period of 200-days by -42.79% in comparison to the 20-day moving average, which settled at $35.96.
-In addition, Bath & Body Works Inc. saw -43.83% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BBWI fell by -3.33%, which changed the moving average for the period of 200-days by -46.43% in comparison to the 20-day moving average, which settled at $37.58.
+In addition, Bath & Body Works Inc. saw -44.61% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading